l09rin/EDMD/README.md

 * **Cylinder2D** differs from **Cylinder** in the structure of the neighbor list, which is based on infinite height Cylinders.
 Additionally, a separate simulation code **Grow** is included in which the particles grow over time until a desired packing fraction is reached.
 This can be helpful for creating initial configurations.

+## Simulation parameters

+**Cylinder2D** embeds a function to set up parameters at execution time.
+They can be contained within a file given as a first command line argument to the executable (default search: input.dat).
+An example is contained within the file input.dat.

 ## Compilation details

 Each code consists of a single code file plus a header file.
 A makefile is included for each code, as well as sample initial configurations.
 All simulation parameters are defined as global variables near the top of the main code file.